prudhvi-penmetsa-saggs/WxCheckHoliday/README.md

                      false - if the date is a working day

 .
-Service 2:  CheckHoliday:isTodayHoliday ervice  checks whether the today is a hoiday or not.
+Service 2:  WxCheckHoliday.CheckHoliday:isTodayHoliday service  checks whether  today is a hoiday or not.
    Inputs: None
    outputs:
         isHoliday:   true - if the date is a company holiday